ZSun666/Time_varying_predictability_stock/README.md

 2. Run the file "analysis.m" to generate the tables and figures.
 This file will load all the results saved on "/result/", and make sure the save/load name of each result file is consistent.

-3. All the figure are saved on "/Figure/".
+3. All the figures are saved on "/Figure/".